rjungemann/elaios/README.md

 # Elaios

 Elaios is a transport-agnostic library for writing JSON-RPC clients and servers.
-It can be used over TCP, HTTP, STOMP, and other protocols, and can be used with threaded-, evented-, or fiber-based code.
+It can be used over TCP, HTTP, STOMP, and other transports, and can be used with threaded-, evented-, or fiber-based code.

 Furthermore, it is thread-safe, has a very simple API, and well-tested.